-The statute requires localities and service provider applicants to disclose any other federal support received for the provision of broadband service (such as ReConnect, RDOF, CAF II, etc.) in the proposed service areas.
-This suggests but does not mandate that award of aforementioned program funds to such areas will prohibit, or disfavor, eligibility in the Broadband Infrastructure Deployment Program ("BID").
-While recognizing the need to minimize duplicative spending, given the current pandemic driving increased necessity for broadband access and the inaccuracy of current FCC broadband maps, NRECA urges NTIA not to prohibit these areas from eligibility.
-Instead, NTIA should prioritize funding to areas that are not slated to receive other broadband funds but specifically allow those areas where federal funding has been allocated to be eligible in the specific cases outlined below.
+The statute requires NTIA to consult with the FCC "to prevent duplication of funding."
+This suggests but does not mandate that areas that received funding under Rural Digital Opportunity Fund (RDOF) and Connect American Fund (CAF) support mechanisms may not be eligible for grants under the program.
+While recognizing the need to avoid duplicative spending where unnecessary, given the current pandemic driving increased necessity for broadband access, the inaccuracy of current FCC broadband maps and the low level of broadband access on Tribal lands, NRECA urges NTIA not to automatically prohibit these areas from eligibility.
+Instead, NTIA should prioritize funding to areas that are not slated to receive other broadband funds but specifically allow those where federal funding has been provisionally allocated, and in other areas that received funding, to be eligible in the specific cases outlined below.